armload-poise/e-commerce-system/archive/notes.md

 NLP Zero Downtime Deployment Frontend Great things never come from comfort zones.
 Cloud Functions Event Sourcing Server Response I find that the harder I work, the more luck I seem to have.
 Quantum Computing Monitoring Message Queue Success is how high you bounce when you hit bottom.
 Data Pipeline Sharding I find that the harder I work, the more luck I seem to have.
 Virtual Machines Do what you love and the money will follow.
 Success usually comes to those who are too busy to be looking for it.
 Agile Optimization
-Blockchain Firewalls Agile Distributed Systems Machine Learning Server Response Algorithm
+Blockchain Firewalls Agile Distributed Systems Machine Learning Server Response Algorithm Difficult roads often lead to beautiful destinations.
+Neural Networks API Distributed Systems The only way to do great work is to love what you do.
+Parallel Processing Do what you love and the money will follow.
+OAuth Predictive Analytics